 In the early 1990s, the Beninese government, with help from UNESCO, began a project to commemorate the victims of the slave trade.
 The Slave Route Project, as it was known, led to the creation of a series of statues, monuments, and installations beginning in the town and continuing along the dirt road to the beach—the final journey for so many enslaved Africans before they were deported.

 The largest and most impactful memorial stands at the end of the Slave Route.
 This is the Door of No Return, a memorial arch, or gateway, built in 1995.
 Both sides of the arch are covered in images of enslaved men and women.
-The main mural on the inland-facing side depicts enchained slaves walking toward the sea, a ship waiting for them in the distance.
-On the sea-facing side, the mural shows the slaves walking away from their homeland, a single tree in the distance representing the land that most of them would never see again.
+The main mural on the inland-facing side depicts enchained men walking toward the sea, a ship waiting for them in the distance.
+On the sea-facing side, the mural shows them walking away from their homeland, a single tree in the distance representing the land that most of them would never see again.